buildbot/buildbot/master/docs/developer/config.rst

     :raises: :py:exc:`ConfigErrors` if called at build-time

     This function reports a configuration error.
-If a config file is being loaded, then the function merely records ther error, and allows he rest of the configuration to be loaded.
+If a config file is being loaded, then the function merely records the error, and allows the rest of the configuration to be loaded.
 At any other time, it raises :py:exc:`ConfigErrors`.
-This is done so all config erros can be reported, rather than just the first.
+This is done so all config errors can be reported, rather than just the first.

 .. py:exception:: ConfigErrors([errors])